 - The Nyika guesthouse in the Zambian component of the TFCA was upgraded to offer six en suite rooms for visitors;

 Through support provided by TFCA structures, there has been a significant decline in poaching, and an increase in the populations of key species on the Nyika plateau.
 The level of poaching remains high, though, and a priority challenge to address if a sustainable future is to be secured for this conservation area.
 In order to assist with this, law enforcement staff receive ongoing training in topics such as investigations, search operations, discipline, the use of GPS and data management.
 A new radio communication network, with handsets, was installed and covers all camps in Nyika National Parks and Vwaza Marsh Wildlife Reserve.
-In addition, a light aircraft is being purchased and two staff members of the Department of National Parks and Wildlife in Malawi will be trained as pilots.
+In addition, a light aircraft has been purchased and two staff members of the Department of National Parks and Wildlife in Malawi trained as pilots.
 Aerial support will aid in anti-poaching patrols as well as day-to-day conservation management within Nyika and Vwaza .